NickCraver/nickcraver.github.com/blog/_posts/2018-11-29-stack-overflow-how-we-do-monitoring.markdown

 A key feature of Bosun I really love is the ability to test an alert against history while designing it.
 This helps seeing *when it would have triggered*.
 It's an awesome sanity check.
-Let's be honest, monitoring isn't perfect, it was never perfect, and it won't even be perfect.
+Let's be honest, monitoring isn't perfect, it was never perfect, and it won't ever be perfect.
 A lot of monitoring comes from lessons learned, because the things that go wrong often include things you never even considered going wrong...and that means you didn't have monitoring and/or alerts on them from day 1.
 Alerts are often added *after* something goes wrong.
 Despite your best intentions and careful planning, you will miss things and alerts will be added after the first incident.
 That's okay.
 It's in the past.
-All you can do *now* is make things better in hopes it doesn't happen again.
+All you can do *now* is make things better in the hopes that it doesn't happen again.
 Whether you're designing ahead of time or in retrospect, this feature is awesome:

 ![Bosun Alert Editor]({{ site.contenturl }}SO-Monitoring/SO-Monitoring-Bosun-Alert.png)

 ![Bosun Alert Test]({{ site.contenturl }}SO-Monitoring/SO-Monitoring-Bosun-Alert-Test.png)

-You can see on November 18th there was 1 system that got low enough to trigger a warning here, but otherwise all green.
+You can see on November 18th there was one system that got low enough to trigger a warning here, but otherwise all green.
 Sanity checking if an alert is noisy before anyone ever gets notified?
 I love it.

 And then we have critical errors that are so urgent they need to be addressed ASAP.
 For those cases, we post them to our internal chat rooms.
-These are things like errors creating a [Stack Overflow Team](https://stackoverflow.com/teams) (you're trying to give us money and we're erroring? not. cool.) or a scheduled task is failing.
+These are things like errors creating a [Stack Overflow Team](https://stackoverflow.com/teams) (You're trying to give us money and we're erroring?
+Not.
+Cool.) or a scheduled task is failing.
 We also have metrics monitoring (via Bosun) errors in a few ways:

 - From our Exceptional error logs (summed up per application)
 - From Fastly and HAProxy

-If we're seeing a high error rate for any reason on either of these, messages with details land in chat a minute or two after (since they're aggregate count based, they can't be immediate):
+If we're seeing a high error rate for any reason on either of these, messages with details land in chat a minute or two after.
+(Since they're aggregate count based, they can't be immediate.)

 ![Bosun Chat Alerts]({{ site.contenturl }}SO-Monitoring/SO-Monitoring-Bosun-Chat-Alerts.png)

-These messages with links let us quickly go dig into the issue.
+These messages with links let us quickly dig into the issue.
 Did the network blip?
 Is there a routing issue between us and [Fastly](https://www.fastly.com/) (our proxy and CDN)?
 Did some bad code go out and it's erroring like crazy?